Mi'kmaq: Pre-contact period

 Braser described the first contact between the Mi'kmaq and early European fishermen.
 These fishermen salted their catch at sea and sailed directly home with it, but they set up camps ashore as early as 1520 for dry-curing cod.
 During the second half of the century, dry curing became the preferred preservation method.
-Brasser said that, trading furs for European trade goods had changed Miꞌkmaw social perspectives.
-Desire for trade goods encouraged the men devoting a larger portion of the year away from the coast trapping in the interior.
+Brasser said that trading furs for European trade goods had changed Mi'kmaq social perspectives.
+Desire for trade goods encouraged the men to devote a larger portion of the year away from the coast, trapping in the interior.
 Trapping non-migratory animals, such as beaver, increased awareness of territoriality.
-Trader preferences for good harbors resulted in greater numbers of Miꞌkmaq gathering in fewer summer rendezvous locations.
+Trader preferences for good harbors resulted in greater numbers of Mi'kmaq gathering in fewer summer rendezvous locations.
 This in turn encouraged their establishing larger bands, led by the ablest trade negotiators.

 According to the Nova Scotia Museum, bear teeth and claws were used as decoration in regalia.
 The women used porcupine quills to create decorative beadwork on clothing, moccasins, and accessories.
 The weapon used most for hunting was the bow and arrow.
-The Miꞌkmaq made their bows from maple.
+The Mi'kmaq made their bows from maple.
 They ate fish of all kinds, such as salmon, sturgeon, lobster, squid, shellfish, and eels, as well as seabirds and their eggs.
 They hunted marine mammals such as porpoises, whales, walrus, and seals.

-Miꞌkmaw territory was the first portion of North America that Europeans exploited at length for resource extraction.
+Mi'kmaq territory was the first portion of North America that Europeans exploited at length for resource extraction.
 Reports by John Cabot, Jacques Cartier, and Portuguese explorers about conditions there encouraged visits by Portuguese, Spanish, Basque, French, and English fishermen and whalers, beginning in the 16th century.

-European fishing camps traded with Miꞌkmaw fishermen; and trading rapidly expanded to include furs, according to Thomas B. Costain, (1885–1965), a journalist who wrote historical novels.
+European fishing camps traded with Mi'kmaq fishermen, and trading rapidly expanded to include furs, according to Thomas B. Costain, (1885–1965), a journalist who wrote historical novels.
 By 1578, some 350 European ships were operating around the Saint Lawrence estuary.
 Most were independent fishermen, but increasing numbers were exploring the fur trade.